Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/admin/support/bolivia.md

 ## <a name="hours"></a>Heures
 ### <a name="billing-support"></a>Support de facturation :

-Espagnol : Lun-ven 9 AM-5 PM
+Espagnol : Mon-Fri 9 AM-5 PM

 ### <a name="technical-support"></a>Support technique :